 How and when did jazz take root in Puerto Rico?
 For years, the question has been a source of fascination and frustration.
 Several books shed light on the subject, including Basilio Serrano’s Puerto Rican Pioneers in Jazz – 1990-1939 – Bomba Beats to Latin Jazz (2015), William Sostre Maldonado’s Boricua Jazz: La Historia del Jazz Puertorriqueño – Desde Rafael Hernández a Miguel Zenón (Spanish, 2nd Edition, 2020) and Quique Talavera’s Metamorfosis Musical De Puerto Rico Del 1959 Al Presente (Spanish Edition, 2020).
-Also, several papers provide clues, including Warren Pinckney Jr’s Puerto Rican Jazz and the Incorporation of Folk Music: An Analysis of New Musical Directions (1989).
+Also, several scholarly papers provide clues, including Warren Pinckney Jr’s Puerto Rican Jazz and the Incorporation of Folk Music: An Analysis of New Musical Directions (1989).

 According to Pinckney, “The renaissance of Puerto Rican music in the 1950s and 1960s created a cultural climate in Puerto Rico that enabled jazz to reach its peak.”
-Several factors drove the renaissance.
-The Cuban Revolution, Fidel Castro’s rise to power, and the ousting of the Mafia and the U.S. entertainment industry.
-Left with nowhere to go, tourists flocked to Puerto Rico from 1960 to the mid-80s.
-It became known as ‘The Entertainment Capital of the Caribbean.’”
+Various factors drove the renaissance, such as the Cuban Revolution, Fidel Castro’s rise to power, and the ousting of the Mafia and the U.S. entertainment industry.
+Left with nowhere to go, between 1960 and 1980 tourists flocked to Puerto Rico and it became known as “The Entertainment Capital of the Caribbean.”
 The increase in tourism also led to improved economic conditions and the establishment of organizations, institutions, and venues that supported jazz.
-Among them, the unheralded San Juan Jazz Workshop, The Caribbean Workshop, and The Don Pedro Jazz Workshop.
+Among them, the San Juan Jazz Workshop, The Caribbean Workshop, and The Don Pedro Jazz Workshop.

 THE SAN JUAN JAZZ WORKSHOP